mongodb/js-bson/docs/upgrade-to-v5.md

 > This will preserve newer ECMAScript 2020 features like optional chaining, nullish coalescing, export \* as ns, and dynamic import(...) syntax.
 It also means bigint literals now have a stable target below esnext.

+#### `class` syntax

+Previously, our compilation target was set such that our BSON `class`(s) became functions in the shipped code, allowing callers to omit the `new` keyword.
+As a result of the above `"target"` upgrade the library now ships javascript `class` syntax which requires callers to use the `new` keyword.

 ### `serializeFunctions` bug fix

 If `serializeFunctions` was enabled and the functions being serialized had a name that is outside of [Controls and Basic Latin](https://en.wikibooks.org/wiki/Unicode/Character_reference/0000-0FFF) character ranges (a.k.a utf8 bytes: `0x00-0x7F`) they would be incorrectly serialized.